Zewasik/fps-shooter/README.md

 - **TextMeshPro 3.0.6**: TextMeshPro offers enhanced text rendering capabilities, including improved text appearance and support for rich text features.
 It's used to create visually appealing UI elements in the game.

+## Download Built Project

+You can download and play the built version of the game from the following Google Drive link: [Download Built Project](https://drive.google.com/drive/folders/1pEIogIL9-9MLS7K7l-xcLmdZcsXxK_nP?usp=sharing)

+Please note that this link provides read-only access.

 ## How to Play

 1. Clone or download the repository.